Where Barn Owls

 Come Home

 A quiet corner of the web dedicated to Tyto alba — the barn owl.
-Field notes, seasonal observations, and a community that listens for the soft call in the night.
+Field notes, seasonal observations, and a community for those who prefer the dark, think before they speak, and have long since stopped explaining themselves to sparrows.

 About the Nest